jeanchambras/ClassReport/README.md

-## Motivations
+## Motivations :mortar_board:
 The goal was to create a very **intuitive dashboard** in the time available where a speaker (teacher, speaker, etc.) could understand and be informed of the **audience's interactions**.
 They are categorized into two categories:
 - **The hands raised**, allowing to directly conduct polls with this interaction, or to note the participation of people in relation to the timeline of the session
-- **People's expressions**, analyzing the following feelings in all people at every moment of the experience: _anger, contempt, disgust, fear, happiness, neutral, sadness, surprise_
+- **People's expressions**, analyzing the following feelings in all people at every moment of the experience: _anger, contempt, disgust, fear, happiness, neutral, sadness, surprise_ :relieved: :neutral_face: :worried: